5th Annual Study Uncovers Where B2B Marketers Need to Focus Next

 - Explore and adopt emerging technologies to stay ahead of the curve (and the competition)

-Download the full report to learn more, or register for our upcoming webinar for more discussion on survey results as well as real-life examples of customers who are putting the report takeaways into practice with great results.
+Download the full report to learn more, or watch a recording of our webinar with Hewlett Packard Enterprise for more discussion on survey results as well as real-life examples of customers who are putting the report takeaways into practice with great results.

 "B2B Enters the Experience Era, 2020 Data-Driven Marketing and Advertising Outlook" is a multi-national survey of business-to-business marketers and their agencies, conducted by Adweek Branded on behalf of Dun & Bradstreet.
 Read the full report to understand the most pressing challenges — and most exciting opportunities — that will drive B2B marketing in 2020.